 Semana Santa, the Holy Week

-A bit ahead of ourselves, we’d like to chat about one of the most important weeks in the Dominican Republic: Semana Santa!
-This Holy Week starts on 25 March and ends on 31 March, one day before Easter Sunday.
+We’d like to chat about one of the most important weeks in the Dominican Republic: Semana Santa!
+This Holy Week starts on the 14th of April and ends on the 20th of April, one day before Easter Sunday.
 Lots of things are happening during this week, and be assured: we’ll definitely keep you updated!
 But first things first.
 What is Semana Santa exactly?

 Semana Santa in the Dominican Republic